Mr Tom Bourkel

 • Service Encounter Management (UG level 2)

-• Event Management and Working in the Third Sector (UG level 3)
+• Events Management (UG level 3)

-I also teach Hospitality Operations on Breaking Barriers: Breaking Barriers consists of a partnership between ENABLE Works and the University of Strathclyde Business School.
+I teach Hospitality Operations on Breaking Barriers: Breaking Barriers consists of a partnership between ENABLE Works and the University of Strathclyde Business School.
 The programme enables young people with learning disabilities to achieve an accredited qualification and gain real work with some of Scotland’s largest employers.
 The programme has been recognised in numourous awards.

 Across all my teaching, I am committed to: